SgMakarov/rest-messages/README.md

 ## Introduction

 This API is based on default django application, created by `django-admin`.
-It uses just one model, which contain information about sender, reciever and message itself.
+It uses just one model, which contain information about sender, receiver and message itself.
 Format of input data is JSON.
 PATCH

 ## To run